 The context of the project is the construction industry, but its results can also be used to improve safety training and learning in other industries.

-The Researcher in Charge is Maria Tiikkaja (on maternity leave 7.4.2018-30.8.2019, Vuokko Puro as substitute).
-The research group consists of Vuokko Puro, Specialist; Mikko Nykänen, Researcher; Henriikka Kannisto, Research Engineer; Eero Lantto, Researcher; Anna-Maria Teperi, Senior Researcher; Tuula Räsänen, Senior Specialist; Tommi Alanko, Director; Kristian Lukander, Research Engineer; Jose Uusitalo, Specialist; Frans Simpura, Specialist; and Pasi Polvi, Technician.
+The Researcher in Charge is Maria Tiikkaja.
+The research group consists of Vuokko Puro, Specialist; Mikko Nykänen, Researcher; Henriikka Kannisto, Research Engineer; Eero Lantto, Researcher; Anna-Maria Teperi, Senior Researcher; Tuula Räsänen, Senior Specialist; Tarja Heikkilä, Senior Specialist; Tommi Alanko, Director; Kristian Lukander, Research Engineer; Jose Uusitalo, Specialist; Frans Simpura, Specialist; and Pasi Polvi, Technician.

-Information on the project will be published throughout its duration, and the final results will be published at the beginning of 2020.
+Information on the project will be published throughout its duration, and the final results will be published in the spring of 2020.